malickbax/photo-port/README.md

 ## More Projects

-Author: **Malick Ba**, Software Engineer based in Virginia, USA.
 For more projects, please visit my [GitHub page](https://github.com/malickbax)